Touché Task 1: Argument Retrieval for Controversial Questions

 - Submission: [submit]

 The goal of Task 1 is to support users who search for arguments to be used in conversations (e.g., getting an overview of pros and cons or just looking for arguments in line with a user's stance).
-Given a query on a controversial topic, the task is to retrieve relevant arguments from a focused crawl of online debate portals.To register for the shared task click on [registration].
+Given a question on a controversial topic, the task is to retrieve relevant arguments from a focused crawl of online debate portals.To register for the shared task click on [registration].

 The corpus for Task 1 is the args.me corpus (version 2020-04-01); you may index the corpus with your favorite retrieval system.
 To ease participation, you may also directly use the args.me search engine's API for a baseline retrieval.